 Sustainability falls under the responsibility of the Managing Board.
 Specific actions in our climate action agenda are owned by members of the Managing Board and Executive Committee.
-In 2021, our Co-CEOs oversaw Sustainability as a key responsibility and company value as well as a driver of business growth.
-They Co-Chair our Inclusion & Diversity Council, and jointly oversaw our strategic partnership with the World Economic Forum.
+In 2022, our Co-CEOs oversaw Sustainability as a key responsibility and company value as well as a driver of business growth.
+They Co-Chair our Inclusion & Diversity Council, and jointly oversee our strategic partnership with the World Economic Forum.
 Both our Co-CEOs are engaged in our climate advocacy efforts.

-In 2021, our Co-CEO Dimitri de Vreeze was responsible for Safety, Health and Environment (SHE) and supervised our Sustainable Procurement Program and the sourcing of electricity from renewable sources in his responsibility for the Sourcing function.
+In 2022, our Co-CEO Dimitri de Vreeze was responsible for Safety, Health and Environment (SHE) and supervised our Sustainable Procurement Program and the sourcing of electricity from renewable sources in his responsibility for the Sourcing function.
 He managed our engagement with organizations with a primary focus relating to climate.
-Within the climate action agenda, he was responsible for the upgrading of our methodology for measuring the impact of our product portfolio, for our climate advocacy efforts, and for reviewing our emissions reduction targets.
-He was also responsible for overall supervision of the full climate action agenda.
+Within the climate agenda, he was responsible for the upgrading of our methodology for measuring the impact of our product portfolio, for our climate advocacy efforts, and for reviewing our emissions reduction targets.

-Our Co-CEO Geraldine Matchett oversaw our engagement with organizations with a primary focus relating to nutrition and malnutrition.
-She was responsible for integrating Sustainability into financial decision-making.
+Our Co-CEO Geraldine Matchett oversaw our engagement with organizations with a primary focus relating to nutrition and food system transformation.
+She was responsible for integrating sustainability into financial decision-making.
 She also oversaw our efforts and commitment toward the Taskforce on Climate-related Financial Disclosures (TCFD) recommendations.
-Within the climate action agenda, she was responsible for integrating climate risks into our risk management process, TCFD, carbon pricing and developing our engagement with climate-focused investors.
+Within the climate agenda, she was responsible for integrating climate risks into our risk management process, TCFD, carbon pricing and developing our engagement with climate-focused investors.